jayroy9825/Vehicle-license-plate-detection-using-Python/README.md

 The Project consists of following steps-
 * Preprocessing
-* Localization of number plate(using K-means algo)
+* Localization of number plate
 * Character Recognition

     ![](/output.png)